x

 Know Your Limits Before Consumption

-Different Ways to Counteract THC
+Different Ways for Counteracting THC Effects

 Here are 12 common methods cannabis consumers everywhere use to counteract the psychoactive effects of THC in the event of overconsumption: